JoshOrndorff/recipes/src/testing/mock.md

 use runtime_io;
 ```

-and define the `ExtBuilder` object
+and define the `ExtBuilder` object which is responsible for building an instance of `[TestExternalities](https://crates.parity.io/sr_io/type.TestExternalities.html)`.
+[Externalities](https://crates.parity.io/substrate_externalities/index.html) are an abstraction that allows the runtime to access features of the outer node such as storage or offchain workers.
+In this case we just create a mock storage from our default genesis configuration.

 ```rust
 pub struct ExtBuilder;